valberg/ealtechevents/_hackathon_2017_feb/index.md

 What is this?
 ---------------

-A hackathon is an event in which computer programmers and others involved in software development, including graphic designers, interface designers and project managers, collaborate intensively on software projects.
+Build IT days is an event in which computer programmers and others involved in software development, including graphic designers, interface designers and project managers, collaborate intensively on software projects.

-This hackathon we will find interesting people and projects, who will pitch their ideas.
-We will then "vote with our feet" to join the most interesting project, and create a working prototype by Sunday.
+We will find interesting people and projects, who will pitch their ideas.
+The idea is then "vote with our feet" to join the most interesting project, and create a working prototype by Sunday.
 See the [schedule page]({{site.baseurl}}/{{eventname}}/schedule.html) for a brief description of the projects.
 Feel free to come with your own idea and pith it!

 No coding, artist or other skills are required.
 Just your willingness to help